 Deep Security Agent platforms

-Deep Security Manager supports the Deep Security Agents on the operating systems shown in the table below.
+Deep Security Manager 10.0 supports Deep Security Agent on the operating systems shown in the table below.
 If platform support was added in an update release, the minimum update version is noted next to the check mark in the table.

 |Deep Security Agent Platform||Deep Security Agent Version|